jrwats/bughouse.app/docs/bug.md

 GuestSCFS agrees to be your partner. fics%
 Partnership offer to GuestLKCP withdrawn.

+fics% Making a partnership offer to fixerator. fics% You are already offering to be bughouse partners.

 (as seen from GuestLKCP)
 GuestZMHJ, who was offering a partnership with you, has accepted a partnership with GuestSCFS.